 Staff should immediately report to the Supervisor any corrupt practice, theft or unethical act observed in the workplace.
 Any perceived security or safety issue of risk should be reported.
-In the event of serious misconduct or if circumstances require, staff may report a matter to a Board member.
+In the event of serious misconduct or if circumstances require, staff may report a matter to a Board member or the Administrator.